Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Method

 Another critical aspect of spatio-temporal segmentation is temporal consistency.
 The use of 3D convolutions improves the temporal accuracy of the segmentation policy, however, to further reinforce consistency, we introduce a temporal penalty $P_{\mathit{Temporal}}$ as a static reward mechanism.
 This penalty reduces the reward values for temporally inconsistent segmentations and can be easily incorporated to the reward fusion mechanism by modifying the reward map $r$ after fusion, as needed.

 Temporal validity is assessed using eight temporal metrics \cite{Painchaud_2022}, which evaluate the stability of the segmentation across frames.
 These metrics extract features from each frame to detect inconsistencies in temporal evolution (see Sec.\ref{sec:eval_metrics}).
-When an inconsistency is identified, the reward maps of the corresponding and neighboring frames are penalized by convolving them with a Gaussian kernel and re-scaling to the original the intensity range.
-The Gaussian kernel is parametrized by $\sigma(\eta_t)$, increasing the standard deviation according to the number of inconsistencies $\eta_t$ at time $t$,
+When an inconsistency is identified, the reward maps of the corresponding and neighboring frames are penalized by convolving them with a Gaussian kernel and re-scaling to the original intensity range.
+The Gaussian kernel is parametrized by $\sigma(\eta_t, \kappa)$, increasing the standard deviation according to the number of inconsistencies $\eta_t$ at time $t$ and is modulated by constant scaling factor $\kappa$,

 This process lowers the reward in areas surrounding already uncertain or erroneous pixels by a magnitude proportional to the number of detected inconsistencies, as these regions are most often linked to the temporal inconsistencies (see Fig.\ref{subfig:temp_pen}).
 Frames without inconsistencies remain unchanged, ensuring no unnecessary modifications are made.
 Over multiple training epochs, the policy gradually learns this temporal smoothness prior, leading to more stable and coherent segmentations.